kredar/kredar.github.io/_posts/2023-09-02-Resume-Bot-powered-by-llm.md

 # The Motivation Behind the Chatbot

-I wanted a chatbot that acts like a personal assistant —a personal assistant designed to answer questions about my professional experience, educational background, and career aspirations - in short a resume bot.
-Last year I started making one using a Google Dialogflow CX.
-People in Conversational AI space would agree that building a great chabot experience on any Conversational AI platforms can be a challenging.
-It proved to be time consuming.
-I had a working prototype but needed more time for testing and tweaking both Convesational Design as well as Intent training.
-However, with the release of OpenAI's GPT-3.5, I pivoted to using LLMs.
-The result?
-A resume chatbot build on Langchain, OpenAI's GPT 3.5 turbo model, FAISS as a vector DB and a lot of prompt engineering experimentation and Streamlit for frontend.
+I wanted a chatbot that could serve as a personal assistant—one designed to answer questions about my professional experience, educational background, and career aspirations, essentially a resume bot.
+Last year, I began this project using Google Dialogflow CX.
+Anyone in the Conversational AI space will concur that crafting an excellent chatbot experience on such platforms can be challenging and time-consuming.
+Although I had a working prototype, it still required extensive testing and tweaks in both conversational design and intent training.
+However, the game changed with the release of OpenAI's GPT-3.5 Turbo model.
+I pivoted to using large language models (LLMs), resulting in a resume chatbot built with Langchain, FAISS for vector database management, all showcased through a Streamlit frontend.

 # Overview of the Logic Architecture